scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Sacred ships with observers that stores all the information from these events in a MongoDB, SQL database, or locally on disk.
-Furthermore ther are two observers that can send notifications about runs via Telegram or Slack.
+Furthermore there are two observers that can send notifications about runs via Telegram or Slack.
 However, the observer interface is generic and supports easy addition of custom observers.

 The recommended observer is the ``MongoObserver`` that writes to a MongoDB :cite:`mongo`.